max-hill/563-final-project/notebook-log.md

 Upon completion, a single .csv file is created, located in the `data/` directory.
-The name of this output file will depend on the choice of parameter regime.
-In particular, it will have the name `consensus-jc-N-L-F.csv`, where N is the sample size (i.e. the number of simulation runs and hence the number of rows in csv file), L is the length of the each sampled loci (in base pairs), and F is the internal branch length of the species tree.
-The csv will have 14 columns, indicated as follows:
+The name of this output file will depend on the choice of parameter regime and inference type chosen.
+The csv will have 14 columns, indicated as in the following table:

 ```
 | Column Number | Symbol | Description or definition                       |